Dornsife College of Letters, Arts and Sciences

 Director: Lynn Swartz Dodd, Ph.D.

 Archaeology deepens our understanding of peoples and societies across space and time, in all parts of the world, while expanding our knowledge of issues relevant in contemporary society.
-Archaeologists interpret material culture and action in our shared human past using a range of tools and approaches.
+Archaeologists interpret material culture and action from our shared human past using a range of tools and approaches whether the discovery occurs with trowel in hand, or through laboratory analysis, artifact study, remote sensing, or by documenting heritage.

 Archaeology majors strengthen their skills in critical thinking, assessing evidence, and formulating clear and persuasive arguments, both oral and written.
 Students from a wide range of disciplines will gain perspective on their own intellectual and professional interests through the study of the past.